bryan-at-looker/embed-sdk-sko-markdown/section2.md

 }
 ```

-First let's add a new function at the bottom of `demo.ts` that will listen to the event and apply the change to the height of the element that contains the iframe.
+First let's add a new function at the bottom of `demo.ts` that will listen to the event and apply the change to the height of the element that contains the iframe:

 ```
 function changeHeight( event: any ) {